Why so Slack?

 Early on, theSlacks cut their teeth in the pubs around Auckland town.
 There was no circuit back then and theSlacks worked it hard.
 It's where Marky learned to read a crowd.

 Radio, TV, Studio, Live on Stage, Sync or swim, theSlacks have done it all.
-Seasoned professionals with the verve and fervour that makes them seem greener than they are cabbage-looking.
+Seasoned professionals with a verve and fervour that makes them seem greener than they really are.

 7 Mar 2020 - Hokitika Wildfoods Festival.

 1 Feb 2020 - King Beats, Kingston.